Enhancing the statistical evaluation of earthquake forecasts -- An application to Italy: Further technical details and results for Section

-We illustrate these issues in the simulation setting of Section \ref{sec:DM}.
-Figure \ref{fig:T} is the same as Figure \ref{fig:DM} in Section \ref{sec:DM}, but now considering the CSEP T-test rather than the Diebold--Mariano test.
-The histogram at left in Figure \ref{fig:T} shows the $p$ values that arise from 400 replicates of CSEP T-tests of Mix$_A$ (index $j$) versus Mix$_B$ (index $k$); we see that the histogram deviates considerably from the desired uniformity between 0 and 1.
-Specifically, 85 of the 400 $p$ values are smaller than 0.05, and 101 of them are larger than 0.95, rather than the nominal 20 under the null hypothesis.
+We illustrate these issues in the simulation setting of Section~\ref{sec:DM}.
+Figure~\ref{fig:T} is the same as Figure~\ref{fig:DM} in Section~\ref{sec:DM}, but now considering the CSEP T-test rather than the Diebold--Mariano test.
+The left histogram in Figure~\ref{fig:T} shows the $p$ values that arise from 400 replicates of CSEP T-tests of Mix$_A$ (index $j$) versus Mix$_B$ (index $k$); we see that the histogram deviates considerably from the desired uniformity between 0 and 1.
+Specifically, 85 of the 400 $p$ values are smaller than 0.05, and 101 of them are larger than 0.95, so that the two-sided CSEP T-test rejects at a ratio of $(85 + 101)/400 = 0.465$, grossly failing to attain the nominal level of 0.10 under the null hypothesis.
 We conclude that the CSEP T-test rejects the null hypothesis of equal predictive ability more often than warranted.
-This behavior is mirrored in Table \ref{tab:T}, where the T-test rejects the null hypothesis of equal predictive ability for every pair of the five CSEP Italy models.
+This behavior is mirrored in Table~\ref{tab:T}, where the T-test rejects the null hypothesis of equal predictive ability for every pair of the five forecast models.

-One might speculate that the undesirable behavior under the null hypothesis stems from the overlap of the seven-day forecast periods in OEF-Italy.
-In this light, we repeat the analysis in Figure \ref{fig:T_Monday} and Table \ref{tab:T_Monday}, but now considering forecasts issued on Mondays only, to avoid overlap in the seven-day forecast periods.
+One might speculate that the undesirable behavior under the null hypothesis stems predominantly from the overlap of the seven-day forecast periods in OEF-Italy.
+In this light, we repeat the analysis in Figure~\ref{fig:T_Monday} and Table~\ref{tab:T_Monday}, but now considering forecasts issued on Mondays only, to avoid overlap in the seven-day forecast periods.
 Unfortunately, the aforementioned issues prevail.
 In the 400 tests of Mix$_A$ versus Mix$_B$, 104 of the 400 $p$ values are smaller than 0.05, and 108 of them are larger than 0.95, rather than the nominal 20.